 Hear no, see no, techno

 It was your usual digital conference.
 Your usual crowd.
 But, today I saw a talk that has changed the way I think about websites and service design forever.

-We all know websites have to be responsive.
-They have to be malleable so that they look crisp and well laid out on all devices, and columns should stack when the viewport becomes narrow.
+By now, we all know websites have to be responsive.
+They have to be malleable, so that they look crisp and well laid out on all devices, and columns should stack when the viewport becomes narrow.

-Another issue was something as simple as a twitter widget.
-Twitter uses ‘infinite scrolling’, which means by the time you reach the bottom, it loads in more tweets.
-This is fine you are able to click away from the widget and continue your interaction with the site.
-But what if you’re trying to tab through the content using a keyboard.
 Every time you tab down a tweet, it loads in another one.
-Because it is called ‘infinite scrolling’, you could be seven years deep in somebodies twitter feed by the time you get out!
+And, because it is called 'infinite scrolling', you could be seven years deep in somebodies twitter feed by the time you get out!

 As designers we often focus too much on making things look pretty.
-Instead, we should be making them available to everyone.
+Instead, we should be making them available to everyone!